-- Witnessing legal documents for a customer - Accepting a loan or giving a guarantee for a loan to a customer - Selling goods and services to a customer, including raffle tickets, party plan selling, and donations to fundraising events - Asking for money or donations from a customer - Being involved in or having a significant ownership or personal financial interest in other enterprises where a conflict may arise with your obligations to Zenitas - Participating in activities or discussions where there may be a conflict with your duties and responsibilities to Zenitas - · Soliciting or receiving benefits such as cash, gifts or entertainment in connection with, or as a reward for, any service or business of Zenitas, where this could be interpreted as having affected your objectivity in making a business decision made on behalf of the company - Taking advantage of property, information or other opportunities arising from your position in the company
+- Witnessing legal documents for a client. - Accepting or giving loan, or giving or receiving a guarantee for a loan for a client. - Selling goods and services to a client, including raffle tickets, party plan selling, and donations to fundraising events. - Asking for or accepting monetary donations from a client. - Being involved in or having a significant ownership or personal financial interest in other enterprises where a conflict may arise with your obligations to Claro. - Participating in activities or discussions where there may be a conflict with your duties and responsibilities to Claro. - Soliciting or receiving benefits such as cash, gifts or entertainment in connection with, or as a reward for any service or business of Claro, where this could be interpreted as having affected your objectivity in making a business decision made on behalf of the company. - Taking advantage of property, information or other opportunities arising from your position in the company. - Conflicts arising from a family, business or personal relationship or from activities outside employment (such as involvement in community activities and professional organisations). - Use of company contractors for private purposes where you are involved in the subcontractor review or the accreditation process, or able to influence the allocation of work to those contractors.

-- Conflicts arising from a family, business or personal relationship or from activities outside employment (such as involvement in community activities and professional organisations) - Use of company contractors for private purposes where you are involved in the subcontractor review or the accreditation process, or able to influence the allocation of work to those contractors
+Where there is actual, potential or perceived conflict, you should take reasonable steps to manage or remove the conflict to avoid detriment to our company or clients.

-Where there is an actual, potential or perceived conflict, you should take reasonable steps to manage or remove the conflict to avoid detriment to our company or customers.
 Any conflict of interest must be reported to your manager or, in the case of directors or the CEO, to the Board.

-You should note that specific disclosure or approval requirements might arise regarding conflict of interest situations under company policy, the corporation's legislation or local regulations.
+You should note that specific disclosure or approval requirements might arise regarding conflict of interest situations under company policy, Corporations legislation or local regulations.